 The most significant mistake that people make is to assume that they will be treated fairly without a lawyer.
 The insurance company does not want you to have a lawyer and often actively discourages you from hiring one.

 They may say such things as “a lawyer will just take 40% of your money”, or words to that effect.
 In short, without a lawyer, you have no hammer or leverage for the insurance company to be fair.
-Because they know, that all you can do if they lowball you is find a lawyer and often, you have already done damage to your case.
+Because they know, that all you can do if they lowball you is find a lawyer, and often, you have already done damage to your case.

 Hiring the Wrong Lawyer

 Another big mistake that people make is hiring the wrong attorney.
 Friends or family members may suggest someone who may or may not specialize in personal injury cases.
 Worse, you may be sent to a “mill” law firm that churns their cases by quick lowball settlements.
-If you feel like a number when you walk in the law firm, do not expect things to change once you have hired a lawyer.
+If you feel like a number when you walk into the law firm, do not expect things to change once you have hired a lawyer.

 In today’s digital age, insurance companies keep records of attorneys and their track record of successes.
 If you hire an attorney, who does not have a track record with the type of case that you have that’s one strike against them.